rpm-software-management/dnf/doc/command_ref.rst

     specified transaction.
 If it is not possible to undo any operation due to the current state of RPMDB, do not undo any operation.

+``dnf history userinstalled``
+    List names of all packages installed by a user.
+The output can be used as the %packages section in a `kickstart <http://fedoraproject.org/wiki/ Anaconda/Kickstart>`_ file.

 ------------
 Info Command
 ------------